Inna Deriglazova: Career

 Deriglazova was left extremely frustrated by her Olympic experience and resolved to train harder under the new direction of Stefano Cerioni, former coach of the Italian foil teams.
 During the 2012–13 season she won her first World Cup title at Budapest, followed by three other victories in Saint-Petersbourg, Tauberbischofsheim and Seoul.
 Her ambitions for the 2013 European Championships in Zagreb were however cut short in the first round of the individual event by World No.88 Anastasiya Moskovska.
 In the team event, Russia were defeated by France in the semi-finals, then by Hungary in the match for the bronze medal, and came away with no medal.
 Deriglazova bounced back by taking the gold medal at the 2013 Summer Universiade after defeating teammate Larisa Korobeynikova in the final.
 At the World Championships in Budapest Deriglazova made her way to the semi-finals, where she was defeated 15–11 by Arianna Errigo and took the bronze medal.
 In the team event, Russia were defeated by France in the semi-finals, but prevailed over South Korea to earn the bronze medal.

 In the pre-Olympic season of 2015, Deriglazova climbed the podium three times at the World Cups, winning bronze medals in Saint-More, Algeria and Tauberbischofsheim (defeats to Lee Kiefer and twice to Errigo in the semifinals).
 She also lost twice in the finals of the Grand Prix stages in Havana and Shanghai to Di Francisca, but at the World Championships in Moscow, she interrupted a series of failures by defeating Kiefer in 1/4, Errigo in the semifinals and compatriot Aida Shanaeva in the final, and won the first individual gold medal.

-In the Olympic season, she won silver in Turin (lost to Volpi), bronze in Gdansk (lost to Errigo) and Algeria (lost to Batini), and gold at the last stage in Tauberbischofsheim, defeating Errigo in the final.
+In the Olympic season, she won silver in Turin (lost to Volpi), bronze in Gdańsk (lost to Errigo) and Algeria (lost to Batini), and gold at the last stage in Tauberbischofsheim, defeating Errigo in the final.
 At the games in Rio, Deriglazova became the Olympic champion, defeating Di Francisca 12:11 in the final.

 At the 2019 European Championship in Germany, she lost the final to Italian Elisa Di Francisca and won a silver medal.
 Three days later she helped the Russian national team win the team championship.
 However, in the semifinals of the World Championship, she won her third title in individual competitions at the World Championships, defeating Frenchwoman Pauline Ranvier in the final match.
 In the team championship, she also became the world champion.